nopnop2002/esp-idf-CANBus-Monitor/README.md

 (*1) You can change using menuconfig.

+ESP32-S2/S3 has a full-speed USB OTG peripheral with integrated transceivers and is compliant with the USB 1.1 specification.
+GPIO19 and GPIO20 can be used as D- and D + of USB respectively.
 On the ESP32S2/S3, you can use USB instead of UART.
 I used this USB Connector.
 ![usb-connector](https://user-images.githubusercontent.com/6020549/124848149-3714ba00-dfd7-11eb-8344-8b120790c5c5.JPG)